CloudLabs-MOC/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 1. Wait while additional files are installed to support the C# code projects in the repo.

 ## Task 2: Create Language service resources

+In this task, you will create an **Azure AI Language service** resource in the Azure portal.
+This resource will be used for natural language processing tasks in the lab.
+You will configure the required settings, deploy the resource, and retrieve the **Key** and **Endpoint** for later use.

 1. Open the Azure portal.